Base CRM

 Base CRM (originally Future Simple or PipeJump, now Zendesk) is an enterprise software company based in Mountain View, California with R&D offices located in Kraków, Poland.
 It provides a web-based all-in-one sales platform that features tools for email, phone dialing, pipeline management, forecasting, reporting and more.
 Base's platform is available on iOS and Android, and was the first full native CRM Android app available.
 On September 10, 2018 Base was acquired by Zendesk and later rebranded as Zendesk Sell.

 Reception

 Base has been recognized by many publications - including Forbes, Crain's Chicago Business, ReadWrite, and The Next Web - for its intuitiveness, mobility and clean design.

-In July 2012, Box (service) CEO, Aaron Levie was asked at VentureBeat's MobileBeat summit about designing enterprise applications for mobile.
+In July 2012, Box (service) CEO, Aaron Levie was asked at VentureBeats MobileBeat summit about designing enterprise applications for mobile.
 He said, "Mobile must be first when you're building an enterprise company" and identified Base as an example.

 In February, 2013 Base was recognized by Forbes as one of 10 Mobile Apps to Organize Your Business.
 In October 2014, Fortune positioned Base as the next major disruptor in the CRM space.

 In June 2016 the Business Card Reader for Base CRM for Android was released.
 In January 2017 the new product Call Tracker for Base CRM appeared on Google Play.